vikas-sachdeva/aws-journey/README.md

   - Pay per use.
   - Performance is very good and can be scaled up to petabytes.
   - Read after write consistency.
+  - An EFS file system can be accessed via -
+      - Within the same VPC
+      - AWS Direct Connect - EFS can be attached to servers running on-premises (on-prem servers)
+      - Intra-region VPC peering - Connect to EC2 instances in different AZs
+      - Inter-region VPC peering - Connect to EC2 instances in other regions
+      - AWS Transit Gateway - Connect to EC2 instances in a different VPC
+      - Across accounts via Shared VPC: Connect to EC2 instances across different accounts

 ### EFS Performance Mode